-To address these challenges, and drawing inspiration from the LocoMan platform [14]-a quadrupedal robot equipped with two leg-mounted loco-manipulators that offers a versatile foundation for learning manipulation skills across multiple operating modes-we propose Human2LocoMan, a unified framework for quadrupedal manipulation learning using data collected through human teleoperation and demonstrations.
-Specifically, to enable scalable data collection, our system leverages an extended reality (XR) headset to capture human motions while streaming a first-person view (during human data collection) or a first-robot view (during teleoperation) to the operator.
+Specifically, to enable scalable data collection, our system leverages an extended reality (XR) headset to capture human motions while streaming a first-person or first-robot (during teleoperation) view to the operator.
 For human data collection, the operator simply wears the XR headset and performs tasks naturally.
-During teleoperation, in addition to mapping human hand motions to the robot's grippers, we also map head motions to the robot's torso, expanding the robot's workspace and enhancing its active sensing capabilities.
-The resulting target poses are passed to a whole-body controller to generate coordinated robot motions.
-To structure the data and bridge the embodiment gap, we align motions of the human and the quadruped within a shared unified coordinate frame.
+During teleoperation, we align the human and quadruped into a unified coordinate frame to bridge the embodiment gap.
+In addition to mapping human hand motions to the robot's grippers, we map human head motions to the robot's torso, expanding the robot's workspace and enhancing active sensing capabilities.
+Target poses are then passed to a whole-body controller to generate coordinated robot motions.